 My last full-on hair cut was on 22 December 2004, a week before I retired.
 Since then, I’ve had the ends trimmed a couple times; but essentially, I have hippie-hair.
 Or girl-hair, if you will.

 Most people agree: it’s not a great look for me.
 My mother laments, “You used to be such a cute kid!”
-But it is, in some ironically conventional way, a nod to quirkiness.
-It also serves-up a somewhat light-hearted decoy – and somewhat belligerent challenge – for the world to underestimate me, a dynamic I have always tactically relished.
+But the long hair is, in some ironically conventional way, a nod to quirkiness.
+It also serves-up a somewhat light-hearted decoy –- and somewhat belligerent challenge –- for the world to underestimate me, a dynamic I have always tactically relished.

 Last month, while I was in the Bay Area, I stopped on Berkeley’s Telegraph Avenue for an hour to up the ante.